Just when you thought it was safe to jump into the water.... landshark! Answering some questions:

 I found it interesting and can see potential for educational purposes from a teaching standpoint also.
 Quizzes, homeworks, various assignments, Slideshows of the content covered… and many more!

-Google Drive to Zoho I favored the system with which I was already familiar.
+When comparing Google Drive to Zoho I favored the system with which I was already familiar.
 I also like the “add app” feature in Google Drive, which made Google Drive virtually limitless (ha! see what I did there?).

 Thursday, March 20, 2014